TripletheCode/MealPlanner/README.md

       // ... (rest of the predefined meals)
     };

-    // Function to generate a meal plan and shopping list for the week function generateMealPlan() {
+    // Function to generate a non-repeating meal plan and shopping list for the week function generateMealPlan() {
       // Get the days of the week
       const daysOfWeek = ["Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday", "Sunday"];